cloudrac3r/out-of-your-element/notes.md

 	- solution part 2: attempt a get messages request anyway before bridging a new room, just to make sure!
 	- solution part 3: revisit the permissions to add newly available rooms and to close newly inaccessible rooms
 - consider a way to jump to a timestamp by making up a discord snowflake. practical? helpful?
-- clean up and write documentation to selfhost
 - pluralkit considerations for artemis
 - consider whether to use nested spaces for channel categories and threads